-(c) The Measurement Date of the collective NPL is June 30, 2019.
-The TPL as of June 30, 2019 was determined based upon the annual actuarial funding valuation report performed as of the Valuation Date, July 1, 2019.
+(c) The Measurement Date of the collective NPL is June 30, 2020.
+The TPL as of June 30, 2020 was determined based upon the annual actuarial funding valuation report performed as of the Valuation Date, July 1, 2020.

-(d) There were no changes in the actuarial assumptions since the Prior Measurement Date.
+(d) There were several changes in the actuarial assumptions since the Prior Measurement Date.
+These changes are detailed in Section V of this report.